Charlotte Corday: Aftermath

 After Corday's decapitation, a man named Legros lifted her head from the basket and slapped it on the cheek.
 Charles-Henri Sanson, the executioner, indignantly rejected published reports that Legros was one of his assistants.
 Sanson stated in his diary that Legros was in fact a carpenter who had been hired to make repairs to the guillotine.
 Witnesses report an expression of "unequivocal indignation" on her face when her cheek was slapped.
-The oft-repeated anecdote has served to suggest that victims of the guillotine may in fact retain consciousness for a short while, including by Albert Camus in his Reflections on the Guillotine. ("Charlotte Corday's severed head blushed, it is said, under the executioner's slap.").

-This offense against a woman executed moments before was considered unacceptable and Legros was imprisoned for three months because of his outburst.
+The oft-repeated anecdote has served to suggest that victims of the guillotine may in fact retain consciousness for a short while, including by Albert Camus in his Reflections on the Guillotine ("Charlotte Corday's severed head blushed, it is said, under the executioner's slap").
+This offence against a woman who was executed moments before was considered unacceptable, and Legros was imprisoned for three months because of his outburst.

 Jacobin leaders had her body autopsied immediately after her death to see if she was a virgin.
 They believed there was a man sharing her bed and the assassination plans.
-To their dismay, she was found to be a virgin.
+To their dismay, a non-scientific virginity test persuaded them that she was a virgin.